richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       avs_recv_and_play_response_threaded()
       - Audio received (from RPI): 8-bit u-law, 16KHZ, mono (1-channel)
       - Audio played (to speaker): 16-bit PCM, 16KHZ, stereo (2-channels)

-      Notes
+### Audio Compression

+FT900 compresses audio sent to RPI and decompresses/expands audio received from RPI.
+This reduces the data bandwidth without affecting audio quality.

       - G711 u-law lossless companding (compression/expanding) algorithm is used to convert data stream from 16-bit to 8-bit and vice versa.
-Compressing the data before transmission reduces the data bandwidth usage by half.
       - Converting stereo data stream to mono data stream is done by averaging the consecutive left and right 16-bits WORDS.

+### Audio Decoding

+The format of audio received by FT900 from RPI is raw/PCM format.
+RPI performs the decoding to raw/PCM from MP3, AAC or other formats.

+      - TODO: Investigate if FT900 can do the MP3/AAC decoding.

 ### Audio Streaming